 Thus QUB has, over a period of almost 40 years, developed scientific understandings that very significantly advance the study of tree-rings, and it wants to keep those understandings confidential.
 You might judge for yourself how concordant that is with the values of science.

 The ICO's Decision gained some publicity.
-In particular, The Times of London interviewed the chairman of the UK parliament's Science and Technology Committee on the Decision; the chairman stated that “data has to be made publicly available” and that “Any university or scientist that hasn't got that message needs a total rethink of the way they do research”.
-Several other media outlets, both in the UK and elsewhere, also carried the story (see partial list below).
+In particular, The Times (of London) interviewed the chairman of the UK parliament's Science and Technology Committee on the Decision; the chairman, Phil Willis, stated that “data has to be made publicly available” and that “Any university or scientist that hasn't got that message needs a total rethink of the way they do research”.
+Several other media outlets, both in the UK and elsewhere, also carried the story (a partial list is below).
 Most prominent was the Wall Street Journal, which ran an editorial entitled “Free the data, save the science”, strongly supporting disclosure of the QUB data.

 QUB had the right to appeal the Decision to a tribunal.
 The deadline for an appeal was 26 April 2010.
 The day after the deadline, I was told by the tribunal office that QUB had not filed an appeal.

 On 28 April 2010, QUB sent me a letter saying that “in compliance with the Decision Notice … the University has now disclosed the information requested in [my] FOI requests”.
-The letter gave the web address for the information.
+The letter gave the web address for the information (copied here).